nicokaiser/rpi-camera-import/README.md

 ### Read-only mode

-This puts the Raspbian filesystem into read-only mode and only remounts it to read-write when a camera is connected.
+This puts the Raspbian filesystem into read-only mode and only remounts it to read-write when files are copied.
 So you can just pull the power plug when copying is done.

 ```
 sudo ./enable-read-only.sh